-Nearly all waterjet manufacturers, as well as many waterjet cutting shops, advertise accuracies ranging from +/-.0005” to +/-.0015”.
-It is very necessary to point out that this is invariably referring to the positional accuracy of the machine rather than part accuracy, and there can be a massive difference between the two.
+Many waterjet manufacturers advertise accuracies ranging from +/-0.0005” to +/-0.0015”.
+It is necessary to understand that this is referring to the positional accuracy of the machine rather than the accuracy of the parts it cuts, and there is a significant difference between the two.

-So, if you go out and buy a good waterjet, then you should be able to put a low-paid flunky on it and put out great work, right?
+So, if you go out and buy a good waterjet, then you should be able to put any rookie on it and put out great work, right?
 After all, it’s a computerized machine!
-Although this mentality appears to be prevalent, it is very much of a misconception.
+This is a common misconception.
 Producing tight-tolerance waterjet cutting has everything to do with having a skilled operator.
 The operator must know how to nest parts and create good tool paths in order to maintain stability during the cut; how to properly fixture the material so it doesn’t move or vibrate; how to inspect a part and know what adjustments to make to improve tolerances; how to troubleshoot a waterjet that’s not cutting properly; and how to maintain the machine so it continues to be precise.

 The good news is that waterjets that are properly mastered can consistently produce accurate parts.
 They do live up to their hype.
-What kind of tolerances can a waterjet produce?
-As you can see, there are very many variables that play into the answer to that question.
-Assuming that you have a good machine and a good operator, it is possible to get tolerances of about +/- .003” or possibly even better if the part is not very large.
+What kind of tolerances can we expect?
+Assuming that you have a good machine and a good operator, it is possible to get tolerances of +/- 0.003” or possibly even better if the part is not very large.
 That being said, it’s unlikely that you’ll find a waterjet shop that can actually hold tolerances that tight.
-We generally don’t guarantee anything tighter than +/- .005” even though the parts often come out better than that.
+At AquaJet Services, we usually don’t guarantee anything tighter than +/- 0.005”.
 We are comfortable holding that tolerance up to at least 1” thick or possibly even thicker, depending on the part.
 Above that, the tolerance increases the thicker you go.
 The achievable tolerance depends very much on the type and shape of the part as well as the type of material.

 It is important to understand that better tolerances require slower feed rates and more setup time, which directly translates to higher costs.
-Where +/- .005” is attainable, decreasing the tolerance to +/- 0.010″ already reduces the price significantly.
+While +/- 0.005” is attainable, loosening the tolerance to +/- 0.010″ already reduces the price significantly.
 If there are no stated specifications to be met, the parts should be within +/- 0.015″.

 Waterjet technology is still relatively new when compared to other machining processes, but it has been growing by leaps and bounds.
-The last decade has produced some massive improvements, and it appears that the next 10 years will likely do the same.
-We are excited to be involved in a growing field like this, and we plan to make sure that we stay on the cutting edge in order to continue providing our customers with everything that waterjet cutting can offer.
+The last decade has brought many improvements, and it appears that the next 10 years will likely do the same.
+We are excited to be involved in a growing field like this, and we plan to make sure that we stay on the cutting edge to continue providing our customers with everything that waterjet cutting can offer.